cwang23/CDPH-Breast-Cancer-Project/README.md

 For the extra trees classifier model we used to predict health insurance status at the individual level, the ROC AUC was 0.719.
 For the sparse logistic model we used to predict health insurance status at the geographic level, the ROC AUC was 0.664.

 For the breast cancer risk models, the random forest classifier model we trained on individual level data had a ROC AUC of 0.806.
-The sparse logistic model we used for the geographic-level model had an AUC of 0.552.
+The sparse logistic model we used for the geographic-level model had a ROC AUC of 0.552.

-The ROC AUCs for the geographic-level models arelower than the individual-level ones, which is what we expect.
-The lower ROC AUCs are an artifact of using a binomial likelihood for the dependent variable (i.e. the survey responses coded as 0/1), which are not an accurate illustration of expected error.
+The ROC AUCs for the geographic-level models are lower than the individual-level ones, which is as we expected.
+These lower ROC AUCs are an artifact of using a binomial likelihood for the dependent variable (i.e. the survey responses coded as 0/1), which are not an accurate illustration of expected error.

+We also conducted a rough validation of our model for breast cancer risk using publicly-available data about breast cancer incidence in Chicago.
+We calculated the root-mean-square error (RMSE) of our predicted values compared to the true incidence rates for each community area, as well as the correlation between our predicted values and the true incidence rates.

+We calculated a RMSE of 2,563.85, and a correlation of 0.94.
+The high RMSE is expected, as our model predicts the population of women at-risk of developing breast cancer, rather than true incidence.
+The high correlation indicates that our predicted values for the population of women at-risk of developing breast cancer across Community Areas follows the trend in breast cancer incidence across Community Areas.
+Thus, our model appears to reflect the variance in breast cancer incidence across Chicago Community Areas relatively well.

 ## How to Run the Code